CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: More Experiment Results

+Our method introduces additional training cost due to the use of reinforcement learning, the RL actor's exploration, and the proposed competitive mechanism.
+The training time comparison is provided in Table~\ref{tab:training_time}.
+Although the training time roughly doubles, we consider this overhead acceptable.
+Most RL-based methods require long training schedules to converge, and in our case, the additional cost leads to a substantial improvement in generalization while leaving inference latency unchanged—a crucial property for embodied tasks such as autonomous driving.

-\subsubsection{Inference Time}
+\subsection{Inference Time}

-During inference time, our method don't introduce extra inference time cost.
-Specifically, the knowledge of RL actor had shard with IL actor and they can forward at the inference time.
-We tested the inference metrics of LAW and our method on a single A100, and the results is shown in Tab. \ref{tab:inference_time}
+At inference time, our method introduces no additional latency.
+The knowledge learned by the RL actor has been transferred to the IL actor through competition, so only the standard forward pass is required during deployment.
+We test the inference speed of LAW and CoIRL-AD on a single A100 GPU, and the results are shown in Tab.~\ref{tab:inference_time}.

-\subsubsection{Generalization and Performance on Long-tail Scenarios}
+\subsection{Generalization and Performance on Long-tail Scenarios}

-\textbf{Details on Long-tail Subset Construction} \quad We define long-tail scenarios according to two criteria: high L2 prediction errors and high collision rates, and accordingly construct two specialized long-tail datasets.
-The L2 Long-Tail Dataset is built by first selecting scenes with \texttt{fut\_valid\_flag=TRUE}, and then filtering for scenes with L2 distance greater than 0.3 at 1s, greater than 0.5 at 2s, and simultaneously greater than 1.0 at 3s.
-This results in a total of 984 scenes for testing.
-The Collision Rate Long-Tail Dataset is obtained by selecting scenes with \texttt{fut\_valid\_flag=TRUE} and excluding all scenes with a zero collision rate at the 3s horizon, yielding 91 test scenes.
+\textbf{Details on Long-tail Subset Construction} \quad To avoid potential selection bias when only consider the performance of baseline model, we reconstructed the evaluation subsets using a strictly symmetric protocol.
+We identified hard scenarios from both CoIRL-AD and the LAW baseline using identical criteria, and then evaluated both methods on the union of these scenarios.
+This prevents the subset definition from favoring either method.
+The L2 Long-Tail Dataset is built by first selecting scenes with \texttt{fut\_valid\_flag=TRUE}, and then filtering for scenes with L2 distance greater than 0.3 at 1s, greater than 0.6 at 2s, and simultaneously greater than 1.0 at 3s of both baseline and our model, then union the two subset.
+This results in a total of 2247 scenes for testing.
+The Collision Rate Long-Tail Dataset is obtained by selecting scenes with \texttt{fut\_valid\_flag=TRUE} and excluding all scenes with a zero collision rate at the 3s horizon of both baseline and our model, then union both subset, yielding 124 test scenes.